 The coconut is gorgeous on the cake, probably really there to mimic the bark of a birch, but really can easily be left off – it’s actually a bit of a detraction from the chocolate flavor and the textures.

 All the components, except the Seven Minute Frosting, can be made ahead, and really should be, so they have time to set.
 Seven Minute Frosting doesn’t hold up well more than a few hours.
 You’ll end up with a considerable amount of egg yolks, seven, so have a plan for them.
 Perhaps a pudding, custard, or ice-cream.
 You’ll have quite a bit of leftover coconut, too.
 I generally shave and toast it all and freeze for another use, later.

 So here’s the recipe, much easier than it looks, and with just a few minor changes!
-Seriously, it really is a doable dessert, especially with a stand mixter – the cake is very flexible and easy to roll.
-The Frosting, Truffles and Mushroom Recipes coming soon!
-And Happy Holidays, Merry Christmas and Happy New Year’s to all!
+Seriously, it really is a doable dessert, especially with a stand mixer – the cake is very flexible and easy to roll.
+Happy Holidays, Merry Christmas and Happy New Year’s to all!

 Buche de Noel

 - 1 fresh coconut

 - 3/4 cup sugar

 - 2 tablespoons rum

 - White Chocolate Mousse